 Taking a break from alcohol has many proven benefits including; improved sleep and productivity, reduced anxiety, and improved overall health.
 Encouraging and supporting your employees to take a break from alcohol can help improve their wellbeing, and in turn improve their performance at work.
 Embarking on a break from drinking requires a different way of thinking for many people and a behavioural change.
 Adding a habit changing programme like One Year No Beer to your employee wellness programme can help to provide your team with the support they need to sustain an alcohol-free period whilst gaining maximum benefit from their break.

 There are many strategies you could implement to encourage your employees to move more including; Encourage stairwell use by providing posters for display in strategic locations, set up a step challenge and offer a weekly or monthly prize for the winner, ask your team to eat lunch away from their computers or try installing standing desks.

 Forward thinking employers could also provide their staff with training on the process of holding walking meetings.
 Whilst the idea of hosting meetings whilst walking may seem funny to some people, with corporate meetings being infamous for being held sitting down in offices or board rooms for long periods of time, new studies have shown that taking walks while conducting business meetings can actually increase the creative thought process of all parties involved.
 Talking whilst walking can improve creative output by 60%.

-Implement change now to transform your workplace in 2020
+Implement change now to transform your workplace

-Healthy employees reduces absenteeism, and creates more motivated and happier people who perform better at work.
+Having healthy employees reduces absenteeism, and creates more motivated and happier people who perform better at work.
 Most importantly, a great employee wellness programme shows that your business prioritises care for your team and their wellbeing.